jn80842/automatahints/tutorial.md

 ## A simple counterexample hint
 > Given the alphabet {0, 1}, write a DFA that accepts all strings that contain exactly 2 `0`s.

 As a first example, let's write a hint that finds a string that is incorrectly accepted or incorrectly rejected on the student's solution.

-First of all, we need some apparatus to handle the DFA domain.
-We write a Racket macro that will provide a function that, given a word in the DFA's alphabet, will return true if the word is accepted and false is not.
-The precise definition of this macro depends on the format the student's solutions will be submitted in (for example, if the student is working in a web interface, the submitted automaton might be defined in JSON or XML).
-The details of the macro are not discussed here, but see `automata.rkt` for a sample implementation.
+We assume that we already have a macro that will take the student's submitted automaton and return a Racket function that takes a word as an argument and returns true if that word is part of the language defined by that automaton.
+We won't discuss the details of the macro here, but see `automata.rkt` for a sample implementation.

 Now, let's define our hint.
 Hints are always an expression of the difference between the student solution and the true solution.
 We will write a hint expressing the property "a word that the student DFA accepts and the correct DFA rejects, or vice versa".
-This property can be written as the following boolean function:
+Essentially, we're asking if such a word exists, and if so, what it is.
+To do this, we'll use the `exists-word` function.
+This function takes the true solution and student solution DFAs, the alphabet the DFAs' language is made up of, and the maximum length of word we should consider, and a predicate that will return true if a given word has the property we're looking forward.
+This predicate should be written as a function that takes the student solution, true solutions and a word as an argument.
+Since we're looking for a counterexample, we can write the predicate as follows:

 ```
 (define (diff-outcome?
 M1 M2 word)
   (not (eq?
 (M1 word) (M2 word))))
 ```

 Since `M1` and `M2` are the result of the Racket macro that transforms an automaton representation into a function, if those two functions have different outcomes on the same input word, their corresponding automata behave differently on that word.

-Now that we have a property defined, we need to define a search strategy to find a word where that function returns true.
-Since the problem is fairly simple, let's use the simplest possible search strategy and enumerate all words in the {0, 1} alphabet until we find a word to serve as a counterexample.
-We'll make use of two convenience methods: `wordgenerator`, a generator that will return the next word in the language of all strings made from symbols in our alphabet, and `words-up-to-k`, which calculates the number of words in that language that have a length less than k.

-Using those methods, we write a method that will recursively consume words from the generator until it has found a word for which our chosen property is true, or until we have checked all the words of length less than k.
+We can also test our predicate by supplying it with a word, without having to run the full hint to get an a result.
+Assume we have a student solution called `S1` and a true solution `T1`.
+We can check that `(diff-outcome?
+S1 T1 '(0 1 0 1 0))` returns `true` and that `(diff-outcome?
+S1 T1 '(0 0))` is false.

+Now that our hint is defined, we can now automatically call this method when the student submits their solution and return the counterexample word, suitably formatted.
+Below is code that outputs the code using simple print statements.

 ```
-(define (find-counterexample M1 M2 alphabet k)
-  (let ([limit (words-up-to-k (length alphabet) k)]
-        [gen (wordgenerator alphabet)])
-    (letrec ([f (lambda (i)
-                  (let ([w (gen)])
-                    (cond [(eq? i limit) "no counterexample"]
-                          [(diff-outcome?
-M1 M2 w) w]
-                          [else (f (add1 i))])))])
-      (f 1))))
+(printf "Counterexample hint:\n")
+(define ce (exists-word S1 T1 (list 0 1) 3 diff-outcome?))
+(if (empty? ce)
+    (printf "No counterexample of size ~a of less was found.\n\n" 3)
+    (printf "The word ~a is a counterexample.\n\n" (word-value ce)))
 ```

-We can now automatically call this method when the student submits their solution and return the counterexample word, suitably formatted.
+If this hint was run on the examples above, it would return the counterexample word `010`.

 ## A more complicated hint